Transitional Psychotherapy

 Victoria Shares Her Approach

-I spent six years at the University of Oregon and San Francisco State University studying psychology, completing a BS and MS degree program, including two internships that focused on the psychology of people in relation to their employment.
-Most notable: during the internship at Stanford's Teaching Hospital, the Palo Alto V.A. ran a real business on the ward for mental patients so that the patients would be involved in rehabilitating their work life.
-This rehabilitation in the context of real business was considered crucial in the overall treatment of their mental health.
+Victoria spent six years at the University of Oregon and San Francisco State University studying psychology, completing both BS and MS degree programs, including two internships that focused on the psychology of people in relation to their employment.
+Most notably, during an internship at Stanford’s teaching hospital, the Palo Alto VA ran a real business on the ward for mental patients so they would be actively involved in rehabilitating their work lives.
+This real‑world rehabilitation was considered crucial to their overall mental health treatment

-Starting in 1982, I began studying and practicing the technique of "Waking Dream Therapy.”
-For the next six years, I worked with Dr. Gerald Epstein of Mt.
-Sinai Medical Center and Dr. Vivian Lind of Metropolitan Hospital in New York City.
-I also studied with the originator of the technique, Ms. C. Muscat, in Jerusalem, Israel.
+Beginning in 1982, she studied and practiced the technique of Waking Dream Therapy.
+For the next six years, she worked with Dr. Gerald Epstein of Mt.
+Sinai Medical Center and Dr. Vivian Lind of Metropolitan Hospital in New York City and studied with the originator of the technique, Ms. C. Muscat, in Jerusalem, Israel.